Skip to main content

 2006 Targeted National Sewage Sludge Survey (TNSSS)

-The Targeted National Sewage Sludge Survey was conducted from 2006-2007 to obtain national estimates of the concentrations of pollutants identified in sewage sludge for use in assessing their potential risk to human health and the environment.
-EPA focused on publicly owned treatment works (POTWs) that treat more than one million gallons of wastewater per day and which collectively generate approximately 94% of the wastewater flow in the United States.
+The Targeted National Sewage Sludge Survey was conducted from 2006-2007 to obtain national estimates of the concentrations of pollutants, focusing on pharmaceuticals, steroids, and hormones, in sewage sludge.
+The EPA focused on POTWs that treat more than one million gallons of wastewater per day and which collectively generate approximately 94% of the wastewater flow in the United States.

 2001 National Sewage Sludge Survey